sumonhn22/Audio-prediction/README.md

 **Process:** Data Visulaization using Spectrogram, Wave Shape Plotting, Preprocessing using Spectral Centroids, Mean (Average), Minimum and Maximum of Data Points, Modeling and Classification using Extra Tree Classifier, Random Forrest Classifier, Logistic Regression, XGBRegressor and a seperate approach using OpenCV using image file generated from Spectrograms of the Audio files.
 Several Clustering Algorithms (K-Means, Mean Shift, Gaussian Mixture Model & Agglomerative Clustering) were also used to visualize different clusters.<br><br>

-**Keywords:** Spectrograms, Spectral Centroid, Extra Tree Classifier, Random Forrest Classifier, Logistic Regression, XGBRegressor, Clustering, K-Means, Mean Shift, Gaussian Mixture Model, Agglomerative Clustering, CNN, OpenCV. <br>

-The following files are included in this repository:<br><br>
+The following files are included in this repository:<br>
     **1.  - For creating proper CSV file to be used as Metadata for Preprocessing and Machine Learning Algorithm.<br><br>
     **2.  - For preprocessing the Audio HDF5 (Hierarchical Data Format) files containing sound texture data (E dB Data, f_tract & s_tract) and PTNE (Pulse, Tone, Noise & Energy) Data.
 In this the Spectral Centroids of the tract data (E dB Data, f_tract & s_tract) are calculated as well as the Mean (Average), Min and Max are calculated from the PTNE data.
 The generation of the Tract data and PTNE data are explained in this paper: *https://arxiv.org/abs/1705.05271*.<br><br>
     **3. - For visualizing the Tract and PTNE data where Spectrograms of desired file can be viewed.<br><br>